 Baring Court, University of Exeter St Luke's Campus, Heavitree Road, Exeter, EX1 2LU, UK

-My research interest is in bilingual and multilingual education and how plurilingual repertoires that learners bring to school, or develop in schools, can affect social cohesion/social capital and/or teachers’ and learners’ identities.
-Recent publications include the co-authored book “The Multilingual Turn in Languages Education” (2014), and I’m the leader of the following MED modules: “bilingual and multilingual approaches to language teaching and learning” and “principles of language learning”.
+Recent publications include the co-authored book “The Multilingual Turn in Languages Education” (Conteh & Meier, 2014), and I’m the leader of the following MEd modules: “bilingual and multilingual approaches to language teaching and learning (EFPM292)” and “principles of language learning (EFPM266)”.

-Keywords: mulitlingual education, bilingual, plurilingual, social cohesion, multilingual turn, multilingual socialisation, complex identities
+Keywords: multilingual education, bilingual, plurilingual repertoire, social cohesion, multilingual turn, multilingual socialisation, complex identities

 Meier, G. (2018).
 Multilingual socialisation in education: Introducing the M-SOC approach.
 In Language Education and Multilingualism: The Langscape Journal, Vol. 1, pp. 103-125.

 Meier, G. (2017) The multilingual turn as a critical movement in education: assumptions, challenges and a need for reflection.
 Applied Linguistics Review.
 8 (1): 131-161.

 Book: Jean Conteh and Gabriela Meier (2014) The multilingual turn in languages education: opportunities and challenges.
 Bristol: Multilingual Matters.
 Order for £15 instead of £34.95

 MA and PhD European Studies, University of Exeter (UK)

 BA Translation, Zurich University of Applied Sciences (Switzerland)